Mary Pickford: Buildings

 The Mary Pickford Theater at the James Madison Memorial Building of the Library of Congress is named in her honor.

 The Mary Pickford Auditorium at Claremont McKenna College in Claremont, California is named in her honor.

-A first-run movie theatre in Cathedral City, California, is called The Mary Pickford Theatre, which was established on May 25, 2001.
-The theater is a grand one with several screens and is built in the shape of a Spanish Cathedral, complete with bell tower and three-story lobby.
-The lobby contains a historic display with original artifacts belonging to Pickford and Buddy Rogers, her last husband.
-Among them are a rare and spectacular beaded gown she wore in the film Dorothy Vernon of Haddon Hall (1924) designed by Mitchell Leisen, her special Oscar, and a jewelry box.
+A first-run movie theatre in Cathedral City, California, called The Mary Pickford Theatre, was established on May 25, 2001.
+Built in the shape of a Spanish cathedral, the theatre has several screens, a bell tower, and a three-story lobby.
+The lobby contains a historic display featuring original artifacts belonging to Pickford and to her last husband, Buddy Rogers.
+Among them is a beaded gown she wore in the film Dorothy Vernon of Haddon Hall (1924) designed by Mitchell Leisen, her special Oscar, and a jewelry box.

 Mary Pickford Foundation

-Since 2013, the Mary Pickford Foundation has sponsored The Pickford Composers and The Pickford Ensemble at Pepperdine University, composed of students learning to develop music scores for live players to support silent films onscreen.
+Since 2013, the Mary Pickford Foundation has sponsored The Pickford Composers and The Pickford Ensemble at Pepperdine University.
+These programs train students in creating music for live accompaniment to silent films.

-On August 29, 2014, while presenting Behind the Scenes (1914) at Cinecon, film historian Jeffrey Vance announced he is working with the Mary Pickford Foundation on what will be her official biography.
+On December 20, 2013, film historian Jeffrey Vance announced in an interview he is working with the Mary Pickford Foundation on what will be her official biography.

 In media

 Pickford is represented in Hergé's Tintin in America volume of the Tintin comic series.

 The 1980 stage musical The Biograph Girl, about the silent film era, features the character of Pickford.

 The Google Doodle of April 8, 2017, commemorated Mary Pickford's 125th birthday.

 The Girls in the Picture, a 2018 novel by Melanie Benjamin, is a historical fiction about the friendship of Mary Pickford and screenwriter Frances Marion.

 Pickford was featured on a Canadian postage stamp in 2006.

 In 2022, Pickford was portrayed by Christina Leonardi in Titans: The Rise of Hollywood.

+Pickford is represented in a Christmas Special episode of the television police series "Murdoch Mysteries" (a.k.a.
+The Artful Detective).

 Other legacies

 The "Mary Pickford cocktail" was created during the Prohibition era in her name.
 It has been attributed variously to bartenders Eddie Woelke or Fred Kaufmann of the Hotel Nacional de Cuba, during a trip Pickford made to Cuba.

+The Pickford Film Center, located in Bellingham, Washington, is a non-profit art house cinema and education center that is named in honor of Mary Pickford.

 In 2013, a copy of an early Pickford film that was thought to be lost (Their First Misunderstanding) was found by Peter Massie, a carpenter tearing down an abandoned barn in New Hampshire.
 It was donated to Keene State College and is undergoing restoration by the Library of Congress for exhibition.
 The film is notable as being the first in which Pickford was credited by name.